 If we look at what goes on in practice, one must appreciate that no assignment is the same and more often than not the distinction between a genuine client-independent contractor relationship and de-facto employment becomes blurred.
 For example, some contractors will be able to determine their working hours but may not necessarily be entitled to bring in a substitute, others can work remotely and have a list of specific milestones to complete within a defined time-frame but might be managed by and given day-to-day direction by the hiring manager.

 In response to the 2017 reform in the public sector, HMRC attempted to simplify the test by virtue of the CEST Tool, an online questionnaire that is supposed to give contractors, recruiters, and clients a correct outcome in 85 % of the cases.
 Although highly criticised, HMRC has announced that it intends to further improve the tool and tailor it for use in the private sector, so it will remain useful as a starting point to determine the status of each contractor.

 What will the new IR35 legislation look like?

-The current IR 35 test will not change.
-However, under the proposed legislation, the ‘end user’ and not the PSC will be required to make a determination of the contractor’s status.
-The end user is the ultimate beneficiary of the services provided by the contractor.
-When making its determination, the end user needs to exercise ‘reasonable care’.
-The end user may need to obtain legal advice in order to make a correct status determination.
+The current IR35 test will not change.
+However, under the proposed legislation, the ‘end-user’ and not the PSC will be required to decide the contractor’s status.
+The end-user is the ultimate beneficiary of the services provided by the contractor.
+When making its determination, the end-user needs to exercise ‘reasonable care’.
+The end-user may need to obtain legal advice in order to make a correct status determination.
 The status determination will need to be passed on to the ‘fee payer’ (this will usually be the recruitment business) by the time the contract starts or before the contractor starts to provide their services.

 The government is currently reviewing the process in relation to status determinations and is currently identifying specifically what should happen if the contractor or the recruitment business challenges the client’s status determination.